Get the permission for feedback, provide a request for feedback.

-Make sure you act for the person you are giving feedback to and that they admit it.
+Make sure you want the person you are giving feedback to benefit, and that they know it.

 If they don't admit that the action is really good for them, then it doesn't count.
 That is, you can't say, "Joe, I know you have to wear a hat."
-It doesn't mean you're doing anything for him, mom.
+It doesn't mean you're doing anything for him.

 Show that they're important to you.